aiplanethub/supervised-learning-regression/linear-regression/536-Introduction to Linear Regression.md

 ### What is linear regression? - an example

 Suppose you are thinking of selling your home.
-And, various houses around you with different sizes (area in sq.ft) around you have sold for different prices as listed below:
+And various houses around you with different sizes (area in sq. ft) around you have sold for different prices as listed below: